open-telemetry/community/CONTRIBUTING.md

 Please be aware that, due to the number of issues our triage team deals with, we cannot offer technical support in GitHub issues.
-If you have questions about the development process, feel free to jump into our [Gitter Channel](https://gitter.im/open-telemetry/community) .
+If you have questions about the development process, feel free to jump into our [Slack Channel](https://cloud-native.slack.com/archives/CJFCJHG4Q) ([Get an invite to join CNCF](http://slack.cncf.io/)).
 You can also ask questions on [Stack Overflow](https://stackoverflow.com/questions/tagged/opentelemetry).